-- Add half of the sugar and half of the cocoa powder and beat on low until most of it is combined.
+- Add the cocoa powder and half of the sugar and beat on low until most of it is combined.
 Add the remaining sugar and cocoa powder and beat on low until most of the sugar is incorporated.

-- Scrape down the sides of the bowl, Add the vanilla, salt and 3 Tbsp milk and beat on high for 1 minute.
+- Scrape down the sides of the bowl.
+Add the vanilla, salt and milk/coffee mixture and beat on high for 1 minute.

 - Use this frosting with your favorite cake recipe or cupcake recipe.